 - Mix Seasoning, sprinkle over the top.

-- Let set for 60 minutes to overnight, wrapped in foil in fridge.
+- Let sit for 60 minutes to overnight, wrapped in foil in the fridge.

 - Let rest for 10 minutes. (meat will continue to cook even off the grill)

 - Slice meat against the grain about 1/4 -1/3″ thick.

 PRO TIP: Cutting across the grain is critical in this triangle roast cut of meat.
 You can usually see the grain line on the top, but I usually make sure the fist cut is easily stretchable.